Drag to explore · Interactive 3D

 • 4006 Science Fair Support Programme

-• TEKNOFEST (Turkey's biggest tech event) Advisory Committee:
+• TEKNOFEST (Turkey's largest tech event) Advisory Committee:

 • Unmanned Underwater Systems Competition, 2021